a-bentofreire/abeamer/README.md

    For Windows users, read the following [note](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/faq/#it-doesnt-creates-a-gif-file).

 4. To create movies, it requires to have [ffmpeg](https://www.ffmpeg.org/) on the system path.

+To check if 2-4 points are installed and configured, execute:
+  `abeamer check`

 ## Playground